 The number of British families eating dinner together has dropped quite considerably, according to some research.
 Those British families that do eat their dinners together have them in front of the television.

 Ready meals also seem to take preference, with a full 60% of parents who answered the survey having a preference for ready meals as a quick and easy solution with the limited time they have available.
 Additionally, 20% of British families sit down to have dinner only once or twice weekly.

 Family dinners are important because they save money in that cooking from scratch works out cheaper than eating our or eating ready-made meals.
 They also improve the chances of children eating more vegetables and the chances of the whole family eating more healthily.
 Family dinners are also important as a platform over which to catch up on what’s going on in each others’ lives.

-The formal dinners of the 80s and 90s have since disappeared according the Telegraph.
+The formal dinners of the 80s and 90s have since disappeared according to the Telegraph.

 Traditional dinners of the past had more of a focus on all the dining guests eating the same meal, but now menus have become more flexible, catering to different dietary preferences and requirements.